learn-co-curriculum/dsc-probability-mass-function/README.md

 ## What is a Probability Mass Function (PMF)?

-A probability mass function (pmf), sometimes referred to as a frequency function, are functions that associate probabilities with discrete random variables.
+A probability mass function (PMF), sometimes referred to as a frequency function, is a function that associate probabilities with discrete random variables.
 You already learned about this in the context of coin flips and dice rolls.
 The **discrete** part in discrete distributions means that there is a **known number of possible outcomes**.

-**Based on your experience of rolling a dice**, you know can develop a PMF showing the probabilities of each possible value between 1 and 6 occurring.
+**Based on your experience of rolling a dice**, you can develop a PMF showing the probabilities of each possible value between 1 and 6 occurring.

 More formally: